-This stacked GM maize is the result of combining the already glyphosate tolerant stack MON89034xNK603 with another glyphosate tolerant GM maize, MON87427.
+The stacked GM maize MON87427 x MON89034 x 1507 x MON88017 x 59122 is the result of combining the already glyphosate and glufosinate-ammonium tolerant stack MON89034x1507xMON88017x59122 with another glyphosate tolerant GM maize, MON87427.

-Thought the application in question does not encompass the cultivation of MON87427xMON89034xNK603, it must be mentioned that we are of the opinion that the environmental effects of the herbicide, as an important co-technology and essential part of the cultivation of this event, should be discussed in the environmental risk assessment.
+Although the application in question does not encompass the cultivation of MON87427xMON89034x1507xMON88017x59122, it must be mentioned that we are of the opinion that the environmental effects of the herbicide, as an important co-technology and essential part of the cultivation of this event, should be discussed in the environmental risk assessment.

-Since the purpose of the cp4 epsps gene cassette (infers glyphosate tolerance) is to be able to treat the maize crop with glyphosate-based herbicides, we find it disconcerting that the presence of the herbicide has not been considered in the comparative assessment nor the toxicological assessment.
+Since the purpose of the cp4 epsps (infers glyphosate tolerance) and pat (infers glufosinate-ammonium tolerance) is to treat the maize crop with glyphosate and glufosinate-ammonium based herbicides, we find it disconcerting that the presence of the herbicide has not been considered in the comparative assessment nor the toxicological assessment.
 Though the plant material used for the comparative assessment consisted of both herbicide treated and untreated plants the applicant has not tested the plant material for herbicide residues.
 In the toxicology assessment the applicant only focuses on the resulting proteins from the inserted genes, and do not discuss the potential of herbicide exposure through consumption of herbicide treated maize.
-A recent study found that glyphosate and AMPA, constituents of the herbicide Roundup accumulated in soybeans (Bøhn et al., 2014), highlighting the importance of including the herbicides in the comparative and toxicological assessment of GM crops with herbicidal co-technology.
+A recent study found that glyphosate and AMPA accumulated in soybeans (Bøhn et al., 2014), highlighting the importance of including the herbicides in the comparative and toxicological assessment of GM crops with herbicidal co-technology.